Organic farming: India

-The South Indian state Andhra Pradesh is also promoting organic farming, especially Zero Budget Natural Farming (ZBNF) which is a form of regenerative agriculture.
+The South Indian state of Andhra Pradesh is also promoting organic farming, especially Zero Budget Natural Farming (ZBNF), which is a form of regenerative agriculture.

-As of 2018, India has the largest number of organic farmers in the world and constitutes more than 30% of the organic farmers globally.
+As of 2018, India has the largest number of organic farmers in the world and constitutes more than 30% of organic farmers globally.
 India has 835,000 certified organic producers.
+However, the total land under organic cultivation is around 2% of overall farmland.
+The current level food production is 1.5 times greater than what's needed to feed the world.
+It is thus sufficient to feed 10 billion people which is the projected population peak of 2050 (Holt-Gimenez, 2012).
+Yet one in nine people remain hungry in the world today (FAO, IFAD, and WFP, 2015).

 Dominican Republic

 The Dominican Republic has successfully converted a large amount of its banana crop to organic.
 The Dominican Republic accounts for 55% of the world's certified organic bananas.